 Most travel agents let you cancel within a set period but you will usually have to pay a cancellation fee.

-This depends on when your holiday is due, the longer there is to go the higher the chance you will get a refund.
+This depends on when your holiday is due to take place.
+The earlier you cancel, the higher the chance you will get a refund.
 For example:

-90 days before: lose the money you put down as a deposit
+90 days before your holiday: lose the money you put down as a deposit

-60 days before: lose 50% of the cost of your holiday
+60 days before your holiday: lose 50% of the cost of your holiday

-30 days before: lose 70% of the cost of your holiday
+30 days before your holiday: lose 70% of the cost of your holiday

-10 days before: lose 100% of the cost of your holiday
+10 days before your holiday: lose 100% of the cost of your holiday

-If your hotel or airline makes significant changes to your booking you should be able to cancel without paying a fee.
+If your hotel or airline makes significant changes to your booking you should be able to cancel your trip without paying a fee.

-Beyond this you do not have any legal rights to cancel and you will be bound by your booking terms and conditions.
+Beyond this, however, you do not have any legal rights to cancel and you will be bound by your booking terms and conditions.

 Some airlines will either: